 When you mix egg shell white paint with other colors, it creates a pastel version of that color i.e the colors become opaque.
-However, the opacity is no where close to the gouache.
-Colors mixed with egg shell white paint can be wonderfully useful in depicting landscapes, cloud-scapes, desserts, flowers and much more.
-A thing to remember is that some pigments are naturally more opaque than others, so white will effect the opacity of colors in varying degrees.
+However, the opacity is nowhere close to the gouache.
+Colors mixed with egg shell white paint can be wonderfully useful in depicting landscapes, cloud-scapes, desserts, flowers, and much more.
+A thing to remember is that some pigments are naturally more opaque than others, so white will affect the opacity of colors in varying degrees.
 Think of using egg shell white paint as having a transformative effect on your colors and not as a medium to lighten a color!

 Since the colors mixed with egg shell white paint are opaque they can be used to paint on tinted surfaces including black.
 However, the effect achieved is quite different from commercially available gouache.